 July 2002: Invited speaker, IQPC Canada Conference on Enterprise Application Integration, Case

-Study: Automating & Integrating Business Rules, Processes And
+Study: Automating & Integrating Business Rules, Processes And Technology

 -